MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex3_Manage_secure_user_access.md

 13. Set the **Configure** toggle switch to **Yes**, which enables the **Include** and **Exclude** tabs.

-14. Under the **Include** tab, select **Any location**.
-Select the **Exclude** tab, select **All trusted locations**.
+14. Under the **Include** tab, verify **Any location** is selected (select it if necessary).
+Select the **Exclude** tab and then select **All trusted locations**.
 You may be asking - what's the purpose of excluding trusted locations?
 The answer is that when you exclude trusted locations, it means that even if a user signs in from a location considered safe, or "trusted" (such as their corporate network), they will still be required to complete MFA.
 The purpose of excluding trusted locations is to ensure that MFA is enforced consistently for all users, regardless of where they sign in from.
 It prevents any exceptions based on location.

 15. Under **Access controls**, select **0 controls selected**.
 Doing so displays a **Grant** pane.